 What to Look for in a Smart Trainer and App Setup

 There are a few things to look for when making the big investment in your smart turbo trainer or indoor cycle, along with the right app to use with it.
 Here are the pieces of advice we have for you.

 Do you Want to Ride Your Own Bike, or an Indoor Stationary Bike?
 This might be the first question you should ask.
 If you have invested in a nice triathlon bike and want it to be the basis for your year-round training, then getting a setup where you can put your bike on the trainer makes a lot of sense.
 You can go with either the direct-drive or the wheel-on version, but you will have the benefits of a) saving money on the setup, b) building your conditioning on the exact bike that you will compete with and c) being able to use your same bike outside when you are ready for an outdoor ride.
+You can also use your trainer for seeing if fitting or adjustments on your bike are working out, but in a safe environment.
 An indoor stationary bike is almost always quieter, and often takes up less space overall.
 On the other hand, with your own bike, you can put the entire rig away when you are not using it indoors (perhaps in summer) whereas a stationary bike will always take up some space.

 Are you Looking for the Peloton Community?
 With Peloton making such a huge push into the market over the past couple years after getting major investment, they have built a massive and devoted community.
 That community is enough to motivate some people all by itself.
 Zwift is not terribly far behind, but probably doesn’t have the loyalty and dedication of the loyal Peloton users.
 If having that kind of community and coaching is important to you, you might benefit from going the Peleton route.